yosuaricky/cyclistic-analysis/README.md

 | 5667717 |

 ### Phase 3 - Process
-To easily identify total ride length and the day of the week on each trip, I do the following:
+To make it easier on analyzing the data, I made a couple of changes:
 -  I created a column called `ride_length` to calculate the length of each ride by subtracting the column `started_at` from the column `ended_at`
 -  Then, I created query using `CASE` to identify the day of the week on each trip, by extracting the date part from column `started_at` and return the results on HH:MM:SS format
+-  Finally, I changed column `member_casual` to `user_type` because it's more self explanatory

 ```sql
 SELECT